Cost Accounting

 The ABC approach also can improve decision-making in businesses.
 The ABC approach is based on the principle that all costs should be accounted for regardless of who or where they are incurred.

-When a business understands the exact value-added per activity, it can make more informed decisions and measure how much they gain from activity more effectively.
+When a business understands the exact value-added per activity, it can make more informed decisions and measure how much it gains from activity more effectively.

 Limitations of ABC